OliverEvans96/pytest-logging-bug/README.md

 # Update

-Based on @miguelgrinberg's advice in [Flask-Migrate#330](https://github.com/miguelgrinberg/Flask-Migrate/issues/330), the simplest solution is to run `flask_migrate.upgrade()` as a subprocess: [Solution PR](https://github.com/OliverEvans96/pytest-logging-bug/pull/1/files)
+Based on @miguelgrinberg's advice in [Flask-Migrate#330](https://github.com/miguelgrinberg/Flask-Migrate/issues/330), the simplest solution is to run `flask_migrate.upgrade()` as a subprocess: [Solution PR](https://github.com/OliverEvans96/pytest-logging-bug/pull/1/files).
+All tests pass after this fix.

 app_test.py
 ```diff